 5. HSBC Emerging Market Sustainable Equity UCITS ETF (HSEF)

-If you’re an investor interested in green funds, this ETF launched by HSBC is the ideal option for you.
+If you’re an investor interested in green funds, this ETF launched by HSBC is the ideal option.
 Created in 2020, the ETF works by tracking each of its companies through the Low Carbon Emissions Select Index.

-To make the investing process reliable and transparent for its investors, the ETF screens each company using a three-step method.
-In the first step, any company involved in malicious activities connected to alcohol, tobacco, and weapons is excluded.
+To ensure the reliability and transparency of the investing process, the ETF screens each company using a three-step method.
+In the first step, any company involved in malicious activities related to alcohol, tobacco, or weapons is excluded.

-After that, the second step includes evaluating its ESG scores, emphasizing the annual carbon footprint reduction.
-Lastly, the last step excludes companies that are incompliant with UN regulations.
+The second step includes evaluating its ESG scores, emphasizing its annual carbon footprint reduction.
+Lastly, the last step excludes companies that comply with UN regulations.

 Generating a five-year return of more than 50%, the ETF’s significant holdings include Alibaba, Taiwan Semiconductor Manufacturing, and China Mobile.